gayatrivenugopal/100-days-of-code/log.md

 **Thoughts:** Spent a lot of time to find out that the program was behaving unexpectedly because of the way I was passing the word!

+### Day 8: August 18, 2018

+**Today's Progress**: Retreived the roots of a word.

+**Thoughts:** One thing resolved, found another one.
+But that can be resolved as well.
+Will keep trying.

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)